input-output-hk/marlowe/docs/Tutorials.md

 ## [Marlowe as a Haskell data type](./marlowe-data.md)

-This tutorial examines how a Haskell data type is used to describe Marlowe contracts.
+This tutorial formally introduces Marlowe as a Haskell data type.

-The constructors of Marlowe: informal introduction.

-- Simple exercise building a contract.
 ## Understanding the semantics

 Based on the ISoLA paper